 Turn Up the Butterfly Bass!

 Sing bliss, you gossamer birds, and tweak your lace wing; we’re going from flower to fireball, gym to fighting ring.
-It’s stargazing and storytelling time and we are the astronomers of our own minds, mapping constellations out of concepts and fishing kisses out of crimes.
+It’s stargazing and storytelling time and we are the astronomers of our own minds, mapping constellations out of concepts and fishing forgiveness out of crimes.

 ⬤ ⬤ ⬤